 - Select an appropriate index.

 Hologres uses various types of indexes to implement different features.
-You can select an index based on your business scenario to improve the query performance.
+You can select an index based on your business scenario to improve query performance.
 The following table describes the supported indexes.

-Type Name Description Usage recommendation Sample query statement Clustering_key Clustered index Used in files.
+Index type Index name Description Usage recommendation Sample query statement Clustering_key Clustered index Used in files.
 Data in a file is sorted by this index.

 For part of range queries, Hologres can use data orderliness attributes of the clustered index to filter data.

 Use a range query or filter query column as the clustered index.
 Index-based data filtering complies with the leftmost prefix matching principle.
 We recommend that you specify no more than two columns.

 select sum(a) from tb1 where a > 100 and a < 200;

 Bitmap Columns Bitmap index Used in files.
 Bitmaps are created for data in a file based on this index.